dhowe/ritajs-v2/README.md

 ```
 If all goes according to plan, you should see a list of successful tests and find the library built in 'dist'

-&nbsp;

 ### Visual Studio Code

-Once you have things running with npm/mocha, you may also want with to develop with VSCode.
+Once you have things running with npm/mocha, you might also try VSCode.

 Some of the following extensions may be helpful:
 * esbenp.prettier-vscode
 * ms-vscode.atom-keybindings